 Each type of clef assigns a different reference note to the line on which it is placed.
 Once one of these clefs has been placed on one of the lines of the stave, the other lines and spaces can be read in relation to it.
 In order to facilitate writing for different tessituras, any of the clefs may theoretically be placed on any of the lines of the stave.
 The further down on the stave a clef is placed, the higher the tessitura it is for; conversely, the higher up the clef, the lower the tessitura.
+Since there are five lines on the stave, and three clefs, it might seem that there would be fifteen possible clefs.
+Each of these clefs has a different name based on the tessitura for which it is best suited.
 Bass Clef Flower Tattoo by ~ChuckDraws on deviantART.

 The gorillaz.
 Hankercheif around neck.
 Hip hop shoes.
 Graffiti.
 15 Different Ways To Tie Your Sneakers Pictures.
 Elise.